GoateePFE/PowerShellSummit2019/Lab_01_PowerShell_Policies.md

     - Observe the time stamp for each command executed.
     - How could this data help in an investigation?

+1. Use this command to search the transcripts for a keyword:

+    `Select-String -Path C:\PSTranscripts\*\* -Pattern mimikatz`

+    **Make note of this command for your future hunting toolkit.**
 ---

 ## Exercise 1.3 - Evasion Techniques